SmartMeshFoundation/Photon/docs/rest_api.md

 }
 ```
 Status Codes:

 * `200 OK`-Successful query
 * `404 Not Found` -If the channel does not exist

-Querying all registered Tokens,Returns  a list of addresses of all registered tokens.
+Querying all registered Tokens.Returns  a list of addresses of all registered tokens.
 **Example Request**:
 `GET http://localhost:5004/api/1/tokens`
 **Example Response**: